 According to experts, turning the WIFI and cellular data connection from the control center may not be very effective.
 Thus, it is advised that you go through the Settings option on your iPhone menu.
 Select WIFI and toggle off; you should do the same for cellular data too.

-Related (if you’re an artist): 5 Best Wireless Drawing Tablets of 2021
+Related (if you’re an artist): 5 Best Wireless Drawing Tablets.
+These use bluetooth, not Wifi.

 9. Disable unnecessary notifications